Safety Officers

 Documentation Excellence

-Complete safety documentation meeting Hungarian regulatory requirements and international production insurance needs.
+Complete safety records meeting Hungarian regulatory needs and global shoots insurance needs.
 Hungarian and English-speaking risk assessments and incident reporting.

 On Location